DeepakC27/webpack-setup/Readme.md

   - Transpiling js using babel
   - Setting up webpack
-  - Webpack config to get it working with plain js
+  - Webpack config to get it working with vanilla js
   - Codespliting & Lazy loading
   - Chunks
-  - Adding react to the repo
-  -

 ## Working with Babel
 #### Installation